Become environmentally friendly:

 4. Reduce mileage in your car.
 Use a bicycle or walk for the close trips whenever possible.
 Combine trips in the car, or shop where many stores are located together.
 When you buy a car, look for one with low mileage, or a hybrid.
 If you live far from work, consider changing either your job or your residence to make them closer together.
 If that isn't feasible, consider changing hours so you don't have to sit in rush hour traffic.

 5. Grow your own foods as much as possible.
 Create a vegetable garden, and use as few pesticides and chemical fertilizers as possible.
-Consider using a rain barrelicon to water your plants, instead of using public water.
+Consider using a rain barrel to water your plants, instead of using public water.

 6. Take up composting.
 Pick an out of the way spot in your yard, and use a composter.
 Throw in coffee grounds, eggshells, spoiled vegetables and other leftovers.
 Mix with dirt.
 Once a week or so, turn over with a shovel to provide air.
 You won't just help the environment, you'll create rich soil for your garden.